“My child hates writing.” What do I do?

 Once you’ve gathered a good understanding of why your child feels this way toward writing, you can start brainstorming ways to tackle this obstacle and help your young learner.
 Perhaps they need to focus on their fine motor skills before moving onto writing a whole piece, or maybe they simply need simple, step-by-step guidance from someone they trust on how to create a piece of writing.

-2. Children are extremely observant.
-Show them the joy of writing!
+2. Show them the joy of writing!

 Why not start writing a storybook with your child?
 Or start journalling when your child is around?
 This could be especially effectively outside of learning time - perhaps in the evening, as part of your family’s night routine.